aliabdelmonam/Poisonous_Mushrooms/README.md

 ## Overview

-This repository contains a machine learning classification project demonstrating the use of XGBoost, hyperparameter tuning with Bayesian optimization, and the implementation of scikit-learn pipelines.
+This repository contains a machine learning classification project demonstrating the use of `XGBoost`, hyperparameter tuning with `Bayesian optimization`, and the implementation of scikit-learn pipelines.
 The project also includes data preprocessing steps such as Ordinal encoding and handling null values with `SimpleImputer`.

 ## Project Components